-It may be that this early report was partially responsible for the popular belief some years later that the Kansas River was navigable for a distance of 80 leagues.
-The first attempt to navigate the river by steam was in 1854 when Captain C.K.
-Baker bought the Excel, a vessel of 79 tons with a draft of only two feet, for the Kansas River trade.
-On one trip down the river, this boat made the run from Fort Riley to Kansas City in 24 hours, stopping at thirty landings.
 In 1855, eight new steamboats attempted to navigate the Kansas River, including the Bee, New Lucy, Hartford, Lizzie, Emma Harmon, Financier No. 2, Saranak, and Perry.
 The Hartford made but one trip.
-On June 3rd, she ran aground a short distance above the Blue River’s mouth, where she lay for a month waiting for high water.
-With a rise in the river, she dropped down to Manhattan, where she unloaded her cargo, and with the next rise started for Kansas City, but grounded opposite St. Mary’s Mission, where she caught fire and was burned.
-The bell of this boat is later was installed in the steeple of the Methodist Church in Manhattan.
+On June 3rd, she ran aground a short distance above the mouth of the Big Blue River, where she lay for a month waiting for high water.
+With a rise in the river, she dropped down to Manhattan, where she unloaded her cargo, and with the next rise started for Kansas City, but grounded opposite St. Mary’s Mission, where she caught fire and burned.
+The bell of this boat was later was installed in the steeple of the Methodist Church in Manhattan.

 In 1856 the steamers Perry, Lewis Burns, Far West, and Brazil made their appearance on the Kansas River.
 This year, the flat-boat Pioneer took out the first load of freight from up the river, arriving at Kansas City in April.
 The following year four new steamboats were added.
 They were the Lightfoot, Violet, Lacon, and Otis Webb.
 The Lightfoot of Quindaro, a stern-wheeler, was the first steamboat ever built in Kansas.
 The Violet was built at Pittsburg.
 She arrived at Kansas City on April 7, 1857, and two days later reached Lawrence.
 Here, the captain noticed that the river was falling and declined to go any farther.
 Discharging his cargo and passengers, he started back down the river and arrived at Kansas City on May 10th, having spent the greater part of a month on the sand bars.
 The vessel never tried a second trip.

-In 1858, the Otis Webb, the Minnie Belle, and the Kansas River were put on the water, and in 1859 came the Silver Lake, Morning Star, Gus Linn, Adelia, Colona, Star of the West, and the Kansas Valley.
+In 1858, the Otis Webb, the Minnie Belle, and the Kansas River but in 1859 came the Silver Lake, Morning Star, Gus Linn, Adelia, Colona, Star of the West, and the Kansas Valley.
 In 1860 the Eureka, Izetta, and Mansfield were added to the list.
-Then came the Civil War, but little was done in river commerce until peace was restored to the country.
-The Tom Morgan and the Emma began the navigation of the Kansas River in 1864; the Hiram Wood, Jacob Sass, and E. Hensley were put in commission in 1865, and in 1866 the Alexander Majors was added.
+Then came the Civil War, and but little was done in the way of river commerce until peace was restored to the country.
+The Tom Morgan and Emma began the navigation of the Kansas River in 1864; the Hiram Wood, Jacob Sass, and E. Hensley were put in commission in 1865, and in 1866 the Alexander Majors was added.

 “The bed of the Kansas River, like that of the Missouri, is quicksand, ever-changing, and ever-dangerous while the water will not average over two feet in depth at any place for a distance of 500 feet along its banks.
 If the bottom was rock and the banks precipitous, a line of steamers would pay well; but as it is, no sensible capitalist will invest his money in a single boat.
 Kansas is destined by nature to be the Railroad state.”

-Through correspondence, Little Rock’s businessmen were induced to send a boat on a trial trip to Kansas.
+Through correspondence, the businessmen of Little Rock were induced to send a boat on a trial trip to Kansas.
 The boat selected was the Aunt Sally, which had been built for the bayou cotton trade of Arkansas.
 She arrived at Arkansas City on June 30, 1878, and the officers of the boat expressed the opinion that a boat built especially for the purpose could make regular trips up and down the river at all seasons of the year.
 Thus encouraged, McCloskey Seymore had the Cherokee built at Arkansas City.
-This boat was launched on November 6, 1878; it was 85 feet long, 22 feet wide; and had a draught when loaded to the guards of only 16 inches.
-Other steamers built for the Arkansas River trade were the General Miles, the Necedah, and the Nonesuch.
-But, before the commerce of the Arkansas River was fully established, the railroad came, and the certainty of railroad traffic, compared with the difficulties attending that of the river, made the steamboats’ operation unprofitable.
-However, as late as 1884, a steamboat called the Kansas Millers was built for the trade.
-This was the last attempt at steam navigation of the Arkansas River, though some flatboats and barges continued to transport wheat and flour down the river until the railroad lines were more fully developed.
+This boat was launched on November 6, 1878; it was 85 feet long, 22 feet wide, and had a draught when loaded to the guards of only 16 inches.
+Other steamers were soon built for the Arkansas River trade, but before the commerce of the Arkansas River was fully established, the railroad came, making the operation of the steamboats unprofitable.